denten-books/plain-text/1-metaphor.md

 [@gadamer_truth_1975, 110].
 Similarly, in his *Interpretation Theory*, Paul Ricoeur wrote about the "range of social and political changes" related to the invention of writing.
-To the stability of communication in print Ricoeur attributes the "birth of political rule exercised by a remote state" and "the birth of market relationships."
+To the stability of communication in print Ricoeur attributes the "birth of political rule exercised by a distant state" and "the birth of market relationships."
 The constitution of archives enables history, where the fixity of law, justice.
 "Such an immense range of effects suggests that human discourse is not merely preserved from destruction," Ricoeur writes.
 It is also "deeply affected in its communicative function" [@ricoeur_interpretation_1976, 26-8].
 The electronic literary device offers no such permanence.
 What is meant by "fixed," "permanent," and "repeatable" changes with the device.
 Such properties come to us under the guise of surface